pimyn-girgis/Sequential_Signed_Multiplier/README.md

 ## Implementation

-The implementation of the 8-bit sequential signed multiplier can be done using software tools like Logisim-evolution and Verilog.
-The specific details of the implementation may vary depending on the chosen approach.
+The implementation and design steps are discussed in deatils within the report file.

 ## Authors

 This project is being developed for the CSCE 2301 course at AUC, Spring 2023, under the guidance of Dr. Mohamed Shalan.
-The contributors to this project are [List the names of the contributors here].
+The contributors to this project are Ziad Hassan and Pimyn Girgis.

 ## License

-This project is licensed under [Specify the license under which the project is distributed].
+This project is licensed under GPLv2 (see LICENSE file).